aneisch/echo-timer-sync/README.md

 ## Installation

 This app is best installed using [HACS](https://github.com/custom-components/hacs), so that you can easily track and download updates.
-You *must* also install and configure the [Alexa Media Player](https://github.com/alandtse/alexa_media_player) component in order to load timers from your Amazon Echo devices.
+You ***must** also install and configure the [Alexa Media Player](https://github.com/alandtse/alexa_media_player) component in order to load timers from your Amazon Echo devices.

-Alternatively, you can download the `echo-timer-sync` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `follow_me` module.
+Alternatively, you can download the `echo-timer-sync` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `echo_timer_sync` module.

 ## How it works